smart-data-lake/smart-data-lake/blog/2023-06-08-SDL-Housekeeping/2023-06-08-housekeeping.md

 Since we use the state path, SDLB uses a `run_id` internally, and we can use it too.

 ## Drawback
-Let's take a look at the partition layout of `stage_json`:
+Let's take a look at the resulting partition layout of `stage_json`:
 ```
 processedFolder/
   run_id=1/